Bayes linear kinematics in a dynamic Bayesian survival model: Application: Leukemia survival rates

 \subsection{Comparison with full Bayesian analysis}

 We can compare the results of our Bayes linear Bayes analysis with a full Bayesian approach.
 The full Bayesian model we use for the comparison has piecewise constant hazards over the same intervals as the Bayes linear Bayes model.
-The prior first and second moments are the same as for the Bayes linear Bayes model but now we give the parameters a multivariate normal prior distribution.
+The prior first and second moments of the coefficients are the same as for the Bayes linear Bayes model but now we give the parameters a multivariate normal prior distribution.
 We computed the posterior distribution using a Gibbs sampler with two parallel chains.
-The first 2000 iterations were discarded and, after this, convergence appeared satisfactory.
-The chains also appeared to mix well.
+The first 2000 iterations were discarded and, after this, convergence appeared satisfactory although mixing was not particularly good.
 The posterior distribution was calculated using a further 10000 iterations.
 This took approximately twenty minutes to run on a desktop computer in comparison with about two seconds for the Bayes linear Bayes model.
-The posterior means and 95$\%$ symmetric posterior intervals for $ \beta_{j,1}$ and $\beta_{j,2}$ are given in Figure \ref{Bayes} alongside the means and $\pm 2$ standard deviations intervals previously given for the Bayes linear Bayes graphical method.
+The posterior means and 95$\%$ symmetric posterior intervals for $ \beta_{j,1}$ and $\beta_{j,2}$ are given in Figure \ref{Bayes} alongside the means and $\pm 2$ standard deviations intervals previously given for the Bayes linear Bayes method.

-We see that, in most cases, the results using the two methods are similar, but not always.
-In particular, in the first three time periods, the posterior means using the full Bayes method are noticeably greater than those obtained using the Bayes linear Bayes analysis.
-Further examination of the differences in this analysis and using different priors suggests that the difference between the results from the two methods tends to be greater when the posterior mean is further into the tail of the prior distribution.